-Located in the Lamanda Park district of East Pasadena, the Warners Egyptian Theatre opened May 6, 1925, for vaudeville and movies and was built for and operated by Henry Warner.
+Located in the Lamanda Park - East district, to the east of Pasadena.
+The Warners Egyptian Theatre opened May 6, 1925 with Wanda Hawley in “Stop Flirting” on the screen plus acts of vaudeville on the stage.
+It was built for and operated by Henry Warner.
 Theatre operator Henry Warner was not related to the famed Warner Bros.
-The theatre opened with an Egyptian style theme, which is retained today.
+The theatre has an Egyptian style theme, which is retained today.
 Seating was provided all on one level, with no balcony.

-Later renamed Uptown Theatre, it closed in the early 1980’s.
+It was renamed Uptown Theatre on September 15, 1936.
+It was closed in the early-1980’s.
 The lobby area was converted into retail use as an antique furniture store, with the auditorium used for storage.

 Since then it has remained shuttered and unused.
 It now remains one of Pasadena’s most endangered buildings.
 The original 1925 fire curtain, with original local advertisements painted on its front, still remains in situ.

 Just login to your account and subscribe to this theater.